CheckPointSW/Infinity-Next/marketplace/eks/README.md

 # Uninstall the Application

-## Using the Azure Cloud Platform Console
+## Using the AWS Cloud Platform Console

-1. In the Azure Portal, select your Kubernetes Cluster from [Kubernetes Services](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.ContainerService%2FmanagedClusters).
+1. In the AWS Portal, select your Kubernetes Cluster from [Kubernetes Services](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.ContainerService%2FmanagedClusters).

 1. From the list of applications, select "Workloads" from Kubernetes Resources.